-Prince Charles tests positive for Covid
+Prince Charles tests positive for Covid, Clarence House says

 By Jennifer Meierhans